perxpective/Cybersecurity-Therapy/EHD/Theory/EHD Topic 14  - Buffer Overflow.md

 }
 ```
 - Before jumping to `callA`, the address of instruction "step 2" is stored somewhere so that the program will know where to return to
+- The stack is used to hold the return address whenever a function/subroutine is encountered